bup/bup/Documentation/bup.1.md

     (e.g. `ssh://user@host:2222/some/repo`), and the user and host can be percent encoded.

-    As an extension to the standard, because URLs with an authority cannot specify a relative path when there's an authority, a leading `/./` is taken to indicate a relative path.
-So `ssh://host/./x` indicates the path `x`.

 `bup:`
-:   Specifies a direct network connection to to an existing
+:   A path-oriented scheme (see above) specifying a direct network
+    connection to to an existing `bup-server(1)`.
-    `bup-server(1)`.
 Otherwise identical to `ssh:`, except that it does not support a user.
+This connection has no authentication or encryption of its own so it's unlikely you'll want to use it; prefer `file:` or `:ssh:`.

 `file:`
 :   A path-oriented scheme (see above) that specifies a repository's
     filesystem path.
-This scheme has syntax and semantics matching a typical `file:` URL, except that it does not allow an authority (i.e. user, host, etc.).
-So when constructing a URL from an arbitrary PATH, you can use `file:PATH` if the path starts with `///`, if it is a single character, or if the second character is not `/`.
-Otherwise use `file://PATH` after ensuring the path is absolute, or dot-encoding it.
+This scheme has syntax and semantics matching a typical `file:` URL, except that it only allows an empty authority (i.e. no user, host, etc.).

+    In most cases, you will probably want to include the empty authority so you don't have to consider the contents of the path carefully, i.e. use `file://PATH` or `ssh://user@hostPATH` when the `PATH` begins with a slash, and `file:///./PATH` or `ssh://user@host/./PATH` when it doesn't.

+    It is possible to omit the authority, but only if the path does not begin with two slashes.
+For example `file:/` and `file:some/where` are fine, but `file://some/where` is not because `some` will be read as the authority.

 # ENVIRONMENT